lacoseismic/nshmp-haz/docs/pages/Functional-PSHA.md

   may write [sqr = @(x) x.^2;].
 * In Matlab, one may pass function ‘handles’ (references) to other functions as arguments.
 This is also possible in Javascript, where such handles serve as callbacks.
-Given the rise in popularity of the functional style, Java 8 recently added constructs in the form of the function and streaming APIs, and libraries exists for other languages.
+Given the rise in popularity of the functional style, Java 8 added constructs in the form of the function and streaming APIs, and libraries exists for other languages.

 ## How do PSHA and related calculations leverage such an approach?